zv-louis/mpsep/README.md

 ### example of usage

-Using with openssl.
+Using with openssl to decrypt/decode S/MIME message, like 'smime.p7m'.
-When you decrypt and verify smime enveloped message, like smime.p7m, you'll get multiparted email text.
+When you decrypt and verify smime enveloped message with openssl's smime command, you'll get multiparted email text.
+Then, mpsep.py parses the multipert text and flush e-mail text to STDOUT.
+If there are some attached files, restore them into the directory at the same time.

 ```
 openssl smime -decrypt -in smime.p7m -inform der -inkey [your private key] | \
 openssl smime -verify -inkey [your private key] -noverify | \
 mpsep.py -d [output directory for the attached files]
 ```

-## Contribution

-TBD

 ## Licence